Prognathodon: Description

 Prognathodon constitutes one of the largest-bodied mosasaur genera, with the largest known skull (belonging to P. currii) exceeding 1.4 m in length.
 Despite its massive size, remains of the genus are often fragmentary and incomplete.
 To date, very few specimens are known with articulated skulls and none with an entire skeleton.
 In 1967, P. giganteus was estimated to have reached 10 m in length.
 In 2002, Christiansen and Bonde estimated the maximum length of P. currii at 11 m.
 Considering this 2002 study, Schupl and colleagues estimated that P. saturator would have reached 12 m in length.

 P. overtoni (TMP 2018.042.0005) at the Royal Tyrrell Museum of Palaeontology.

 Though many species (such as P. currii, P. saturator and P. giganteus) were large with sizes approaching or potentially exceeding 10 m, many species were considerably smaller in size.
 The type species, P. solvayi, was the smallest, reaching around 5–6 m in length.
 P. hudae is estimated to have reached 6.4 m in length.
 The largest P. overtoni specimen is TMP 2018.042.0005, a nearly completely preserved individual measuring over 7–8 m in length.
 P. sectorius would have approached the same size, about 8 m in length.

-Other than its size and robust nature, another feature that defines Prognathodon is the form of the sclerotic rings, present in all species of the genus.
+Other than its size and robust nature, another feature that defines Prognathodon is the form of the scleral rings, present in all species of the genus.
 The function of the scleral ossicles is to maintain the shape of the cornea and support the sclera in the region of Brucke's muscle responsible for affecting accommodation in the lacertilian eye.
-In the type species, P. solvayi, the sclerotic ring is only partially preserved, consisting of five scleral ossicles in each ring.
-Similar sclerotic rings are seen in several other mosasaur genera, such as Mosasaurus.
+In the type species, P. solvayi, the scleral ring is only partially preserved, consisting of five scleral ossicles in each ring.
+Similar scleral rings are seen in several other mosasaur genera, such as Mosasaurus.